git/git.github.io/rev_news/drafts/edition-24.md

   * "Trust But Verify"
     Thordur Bjornsson, _Yubico_

-    The last talk covered cover the details on how to cryptographically sign your work.
+    The last talk covered the details on how to cryptographically sign your work.
 Thordur started with PGP fundamentals and best practices (among others the need for setting an expiration date of PGP keys, to one year at most).
 Then he